 Best 8K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 8K TVs you can buy in 2020.

 One day, 8K TVs will drive 4K TVs into extinction.
 Probably.
-It won't be for a while but with the likes of Sony, Samsung and LG already selling 8K TV sets, it looks like next-generation TVs with a whole heap more pixels could well one day be in living rooms across the land.
+It won't be for a while but with the likes of Sony, Samsung and LG already selling 8K TV sets, it looks like next-generation TVs with a whole heap more pixels will one day be in living rooms across the land.

 So what should you look for when buying an 8K TV?
 Good upscaling is absolutely critical - you want all of the content you watch now to look great, and that involves the TV doing lots of clever processing.
 It's also worth looking for HDMI 2.1 ports, too, as they have baked-in support for higher resolutions and frame rates.